Brought to You By The City of Easton & GEDP

 • No sitting or leaning on the rink perimeter

-• Persons who appear to be intoxicated are not allowed on the rink
+• Persons who appear to be intoxicated or under the influence will be denied entry

 • No shoes on allowed on the rink only skates